CHAPTER ONE

 As if her being single would change anything.
 It would never undo the way she’d betrayed him and made him look like a fool.

 “I sure wish I knew what happened between you two.
 Your sisters won’t tell me.
 They said it has to come from you.”
 He made a mental note to thank them, especially since he knew all too well how relentless their mother could be.
-“One day you were in love and talking about a future together, the next day, poof, you were broken up.”
+“One day you were in love and talking about a future together.
+The next day, poof, you were broken up and you left for the Marine Corps.”

 His sisters only found out why they’d ended things because Lucia’s … indiscretion ended up on social media.